DistrictOfJoban/JCM-Docs/docs/dev/pids/scripted/tut/index.md

 !!! note inline end "(Self Note)"
     Maybe it does make sense to implement `Rectangle` alongside `Text` and `Texture` as well... but for now this will do!

 Also worth nothing is the texture `mtr:textures/block/white.png`.
-This is a built-in texture in MTR that's literally just a solid white color, which can coincidentally be used in this situation.
+This is a built-in texture in the MTR mod that's literally just a solid white color, which can coincidentally be used in this situation.

 Nothing note-worthy other than that however.
 The position and size is already given for the sake of this tutorial, but in practice you may need some trial and error to get it right.